telnet2/mysql-vfs/docs/planning.md

 ## Project Overview

-This document captures the architectural blueprint for a MySQL-based distributed virtual file system (VFS) composed of microservices.
+This document captures the architectural blueprint for a distributed virtual file system (VFS) composed of microservices.
 The design emphasizes **strong consistency**, **effectively-once idempotent processing**, **horizontal scalability**, and **robust failure handling**.

 ### Goals
-- Provide a MySQL-backed virtual file system capable of tracking directories, files, and derivative relationships.
+- Provide a virtual file system with a pluggable database backend (initially supporting MySQL and SQLite) capable of tracking directories, files, and derivative relationships.
     - Store files up to 100MB in S3-like blob storage using gocloud.dev.
-    - If a file is JSON and less than 14MB, store it as a JSON field in MySQL for efficient querying.
+    - If a file is JSON and less than 14MB, store it as a JSON field in the database for efficient querying.
     - Each file must have a server-validated `content-type` metadata.
 - Ensure every mutating operation triggers webhook notifications with at-least-once delivery guarantees and callback tracking.
 - Support cron-executed tasks across distributed runners while maintaining consistency via lease-based coordination.
 - Offer a REPL-style CLI with import, listing, mutation, and inspection commands, including piping and JSON querying via `jq` semantics.
-- Deliver a production-ready deployment using Docker Compose with full end-to-end integration tests (Ginkgo v2 + httpexpect) backed by real MySQL.
+- Deliver a production-ready deployment using Docker Compose.
+For local development and testing, provide a simplified setup using SQLite and local file storage for blobs, with end-to-end behavioral tests.
 - Design authorization using OPA/REGO policies assigned per directory with fail-closed semantics.

 ### Non-Goals